gph82/mdciao/doc/index.rst

       :scale: 50%
       :align: left

       **Fig. 5** (click to enlarge) Contact frequencies of the residue pairs specified in the file `tip.json`, shown with the contact type indicated by the stripes on the bars.
-Use e.g. the the 3D-visualisation http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl to check how "L394-K270" switches between SC-SC and SC-BB.
+Use e.g. the `3D-visualisation <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_ to check how "L394-K270" switches between SC-SC and SC-BB.

 * compare contact frequencies coming from different calculations